-NR Positioning measurement requirements for long periodicity measurements apply in case all PRS resources in the PFL are configured with periodicity > 160 ms.
+NR Positioning measurement requirements for long periodicity measurements apply in case all PRS resources in the PFL are configured with periodicity larger than 160 ms.

 9.1.5.3 Monitoring of multiple layers within NCSG

 The measurement requirements derived from CSSFwithin_ncsg,i defined in this clause are applicable provided that network provides NCSG pattern for measurement.